Material is arranged under the book’s chapter headings

 This has implications for politics and business in particular.
 It enables us to see that business and economics, for example, are not ends in themselves.
 Instead they are a means to an end, and this end is the social or common good.

-Also, central to President Michael D. Higgins’s ethics initiative is promoting the rediscovery of an ethical core at the heart of business.
+Also, central to President Michael D. Higgins’s ethics initiative was promoting the rediscovery of an ethical core at the heart of business.
 Addressing the Institute of International and European Affairs in October 2014, the President made the point that the study of economic ideas and their spread into public discourse has become divorced from ethical ideas about the social good which economics should be trying to achieve.
 And this divorce has contributed to many people in Europe feeling alienated from society because they don’t benefit from the way economic growth is seen to be an end in itself: “It is my conviction that the current disjunction between economic theory and ethical reasoning is one that undermines our intellectual capacity to adequately address the ‘crisis of legitimation’.”

 Note: this material is also relevant for Chapter 7 ‘Greatest Happiness Principle’, which includes a section examining the Irish banking crisis and its consequences of austerity and cutbacks in social services.
 It is also relevant for Chapter 9 ‘Social Well-Being’ on the role which the practice of virtues has in providing for the common good.

 (Source Used: ‘Breathing life into Europe’, Irish Times editorial of 17/10/2014).